 - Be aware of the Acceptable Use Policy

 - Report inappropriate messages

 - Respect the privacy of others

 - Accept responsibility for the security of their username and password

 - Use the Internet responsibly

 - Electronic devices (cell phones, tablets, etc.) are to be out of sight at all times (including in the hallway) unless a teacher has given permission for their use, during a specific class on a particular day.
-Appropriate uses included: research tool, planner, calculator, music during work periods - Devices may not be shared - Texting during the school day is not permitted unless at the office with permission. - Earphones must not be worn outside of the classroom, and may only be worn in the classroom with the teacher's permission
+Appropriate uses included: research tool, planner, calculator, music during work periods

+- Personal devices may not be shared

+- Texting during the school day is not permitted

+Earphones must not be worn outside of the classroom, and may only be worn in the classroom with the teacher's permission